 People often do not like change they cannot control.
 However, if they lead or have a substantial influence on change, they are more likely to embrace it.

 Process consulting can help to involve people more in the change effort, increasing commitment while avoiding groupthink issues that can turn off other parts of the organization.

 Measurement can track the effects of change throughout the organization for effective follow-through, including pockets of problems.
 Many successful change efforts can boast of higher productivity and quality, with reduced costs, and no “lost jobs” (even if fewer jobs are needed, many concerns can be eased by making sure people will still have a place in the organization).

 Timing can be a reason for resistance; having many initiatives at once diffuses the importance of each of the programs while stretching resources.
 Most organizations can only deal with one or two major initiatives at a time.

 A follow-through survey can find pockets where changes have not been implemented, or have not been implemented well.
 They are a fast, inexpensive way to ensure success.

 One helpful tool, our change preparation survey, can determine in advance where communication and involvement efforts need to be focused, and what change issues people are most concerned with.

 Technology and people

+There are many cases where companies tried to install new technologies or systems of working without considering the impact on the way people work with each other, or how people at lower levels feel about the changes.
+The result is usually an expensive failure.
 Because of this, the best way to bring about change is to first gain the support of the people who will be affected by it, and the people whose support you need to implement it.
 No matter how good a change seems on paper, if nobody will support it, it's probably not a good idea.

-All material is copyright © 2001-2012, Toolpack Consulting, LLC.
+Copyright © 2001-2023, Toolpack Consulting, LLC.
 All rights reserved.
-Do not reproduce without written permission.